1995parham-learning/1995parham-learning.github.io/content/Database/Postgresql.md

 > [!info]
 > The main advantage of using the MVCC model of concurrency control rather than locking is that in MVCC locks acquired for querying (reading) data do not conflict with locks acquired for writing data, and so reading never blocks writing and writing never blocks reading.

+Table- and row-level locking facilities are also available in PostgreSQL for applications which don't generally need full transaction isolation and prefer to explicitly manage particular points of conflict.
+However, proper use of MVCC will generally provide better performance than locks.
+In addition, application-defined advisory locks provide a mechanism for acquiring locks that are not tied to a single transaction.